Changissnz/selfinterest/README.md

 arbitrarily selected artificial axiom is what the some desire.
 The cause did not have to occur.
 Or the cause did not have to occur by the means mentioned that would have made the instantiation of the cause be viewed as wrong.
-This is deception.
+Some deceive for the ends, and this cannot be auto-corrected.